SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Location: Miraloma Playground along Bella Vista Way and Avoca Alley

-Transit: This is pretty far away from the heart of San Francisco and it takes a few buses to get here.
-If you really want to see this one, I recommend taking an Uber/Lyft to get here to save you time.
+Transit: This is far away from the heart of San Francisco and it takes a few buses to get here.
+If you want to see this one, I recommend taking an Uber/Lyft to save you time.

-The Sand Ladder is a set of stairs covered in sand.
-It's part of the Pacific Coast Trail and has become famous as its one of the toughest parts of the run during the Escape from Alcatraz Triathlon.
+The Sand Ladder is a set of steps covered in sand.
+It's part of the Pacific Coast Trail and has become famous as it's one of the more challenging parts of the run during the Escape from Alcatraz Triathlon.

 It takes you to the northern end of Baker Beach.